EugeneLevchenko/BalancedBinaryTree/README.md

 # BalancedBinaryTree

-This data structure is used to keep a large amount fo data.
+My own realisation of AVL tree.
-Computational complexity of the algorithm is О(log n).
+Computational complexity of the algorithm is О(n)=log(n).